-Note that results of calculations performed using quantization rules (\ref{quantruleef}) and (\ref{BohrSomDir}) differ only in correction terms.
-For instance, from (\ref{BohrSomDir}) we derive exactly the same electron energy spectrum as that given by Eqs. (\ref{encrho}), (\ref{crho}), been derived with the help of the quantization rule in the form (\ref{quantruleef}).
+Note that the results of calculations performed with the help of the quantization rules (\ref{quantruleef}) and (\ref{BohrSomDir}) differ only in correction terms.
+For instance, from (\ref{BohrSomDir}), we derive exactly the same electron energy spectrum as that given by Equations (\ref{encrho}) and (\ref{crho}), with the help of the quantization rule in the form (\ref{quantruleef}).

-\subsection{Probability of spontaneous production of positrons}
+\subsection{Probability of Spontaneous Production of Positrons}